10% of all the world’s carbon emissions stem from the apparel industry.

 In addition to their sustainable creds, they’re also fair-trade certified which means that everyone involved in the manufacture and processing of their clothes is rewarded fairly for their efforts.

 Pact is one of our favorite all-round sustainable clothing brands and one of the first we discovered when we began to get interested in slow fashion.
+(We heard about it on one of our favorite sustainable fashion podcasts).

 All of their dresses use GOTS certified organic cotton and their very minimal chic appeal is likely to connect with a lot of our readers’ fashion ideals.